- Day 1: Arriving in Korea

-Like anywhere else in the world, the subway is very crowded at rush hour.
-In Seoul, that’s around 7 pm when everyone is getting off work.
+Like anywhere else, the subway is very crowded at rush hour.
+In Seoul, that’s around 7 pm when everyone gets off work.
 Be prepared to be squished and pushed and forget all about personal space.

 That’s it!
 Now you’re equipped to handle Seoul’s subway system.
 If you get lost and end up at the wrong station, don’t panic.
 Just figure out what line you’re on and what station, plug it into the app, and you’ll be home in no time.

-Note: If you ever have a card problem or some kind of subway problem, there are information centers located in every subway station.
-You might have to play little charades if they don’t speak English but they’re there to help so don’t hesitate to go in and ask!
+Note: If you ever have a card or some kind of subway problem, there are information centers at every subway station.
+You might have to play little charades if they don’t speak English, but they’re there to help, so don’t hesitate to go in and ask!

 Day 4: Restrooms & Recycling

 If you’re living in Seoul, you can’t avoid recycling.
-It’s a part of the Korean lifestyle and the sooner you get adjusted to the system, the less stressful it’s going to be.
+It’s a part of the Korean lifestyle, and the sooner you adjust to the system, the less stressful it will be.
 Today, I’m giving you a crash course on Korean restrooms and recycling, two essential guides to your new Korean lifestyle!

-If you can’t read Korean, you might not notice the signs in bathrooms that tell you not to throw the toilet paper in the toilet.
+If you can’t read Korean, you might not notice the bathroom signs telling you not to throw toilet paper in the toilet.
 Coming from the United States, where it’s common knowledge to throw any toilet paper into the toilet, I was shocked and confused.
-In Seoul, a lot of buildings have very weak plumbing systems, and flushing the toilet paper would likely cause major clogging and plumbing problems.
-No one’s denying it’s unsanitary but you definitely don’t want to be the poor sap that clogs the toilet.
+In Seoul, many buildings have very weak plumbing systems and flushing the toilet paper would likely cause major clogging and plumbing problems.
+No one denies it’s unsanitary, but you don’t want to be the poor sap that clogs the toilet.
 So, just throw your used toilet paper in the trash can and be on your way.

 Toilets vs. Squat Toilets